Alessandro Vogliacco

-Alessandro Vogliacco (born 14 September 1998) is an Italian professional footballer who plays as a centre-back for Super League Greece club PAOK, on loan from Genoa.
+Alessandro Vogliacco (born 14 September 1998) is an Italian professional footballer who plays as a centre-back for club Cremonese.

 Club career

 Juventus

 Vogliacco began to represent the Under-19 squad of Juventus in the 2015–16 season.

 Loan to Padova

 On 17 August 2018, he joined Serie B club Padova on a season-long loan.

 He made his Serie B debut for Padova on 24 November 2018 in a game against Carpi, as a 69th-minute substitute for Luca Ravanelli.
 That was the only league game he played for Padova.

 Loan to Pordenone

 On 21 January 2019, he was loaned to Serie C club Pordenone.

 Pordenone

 On 24 July 2019, he moved to Pordenone (which was promoted to Serie B) on a permanent basis, signing a 3-year contract.

 Genoa

 Loan to Benevento

 On 13 August 2021, he signed with Genoa and was immediately loaned to Benevento.

 Loan to Parma

 On 14 January 2025, Vogliacco moved on loan to Parma, with an option to buy.